 What does an overview of this plan really look like in terms of practicality and scheduling?

-What content is taught in the Industrial Management program?
+What content is taught in the Operations Management program?

-All courses covered in the Industrial Management Technology A.S. degree program are described online and include sample timelines.
+DSC describes all courses covered in the Operations Management Technology A.S. degree program online.
+Also, they include sample timelines.

 Can VA benefits be applied at Daytona State College?